marie-jakob/mesdt/notes.md

 + Check user input (Raphi: Check everything that users give you!)
 + Tests for customized SDT user output
 + test only a subset of random effects
-+ check LRT results (submodels have a higher likelihood than full model)
-+ change all names to mesdt
 + simulate() method
 + predict() method